 - Tugging at ear

 What Are Ear Tubes?

 Ear tubes are tiny cylinders made from plastic or metal that are surgically put into the eardrum.
-This creates an airway that ventilates the middle ear and prevents the fluid buildup behind the ear drum.
+This creates an airway that ventilates the middle ear and prevents the fluid buildup behind the eardrum.

 Ear tubes are surgically inserted by an Otolaryngologist (ENT doctor), using anesthesia.
 The ear tube prevents the collection of bacterial fluid, by creating a hole in the middle of the ear that provides an air passage and allows the fluid to pass through.
 Ear tubes for kids are usually recommended because their eustachian tubes are much smaller and that causes them to clog easily more frequently.
-Ear tubes can seriously change the quality of life for children prone to ear infections.
+They can seriously change the quality of life for children prone to ear infections.

 Ear Tube Procedure and Recovery Process

-There are a variety of different options of ear tubes styles.
+There are a variety of different options of ear tube styles.
 Designers have created plastic, metal, and slowly dissolving tubes.
 The style has no effect on the purpose that the tube is there for.
 These tubes can also help kids with hearing loss and speech delay.
 The procedure generally only takes 15 minutes.